mil-tokyo/sushi/jsdoc/tutorial/gettingstarted.md

       </body>
     </html>

-By opening this html file by a web browser, the following text  will be displayed.
+By opening this html file from a web browser, the following text will be displayed.

     -- Matrix (2 x 2) --
     1 2